 Bernard Werber

-In our TOP 20 corporate management mistakes , it’s a fact that no-one is immune to communication or management errors.
-In stressful situations, whether inherent to the company or not, it’s not always easy to make oneself understood or heard.
+In our TOP 20 Management Mistakes in business, no one is immune to communication or management errors, that’s a fact.
+It’s not always easy in stressful situations, whether inherent to the company or not, to make oneself understood or to listen.

 However, listening is the key to making up for any management blunders.

-It therefore seems essential to solicit this feedback at obvious stages: end of project, HR follow-up, team needs, etc. And to automate this process to ensure regular quantitative and qualitative feedback.
-And to automate this process to ensure regular quantitative and qualitative feedback.
+It therefore seems essential to solicit this feedback at obvious stages: project completion, HR follow-up, team needs, etc. And to automate this process to ensure regular quantitative and qualitative feedback.

 This brings 2 essential advantages:

-- This will enable you to highlight potential problems, tensions and misunderstandings well in advance.
-And remedy them before you end up with the hot potato that managers dread.
+- Firstly, this will allow you to highlight potential problems, tensions, and misunderstandings well in advance.
+And to remedy them before ending up with the hot potato that managers dread.

-- On the other hand, certain sectors, such as digital agencies and ESNs, are subject to fierce HR competition: turnover is high, and a big salary is not enough to retain good employees.
-An employee who feels heard and taken into account will appreciate it, and this will contribute to building loyalty.
+- Furthermore, certain sectors, including digital agencies and IT service companies, are subject to fierce HR competition: turnover is high, and a large salary is not enough to retain top talent.
+An employee who feels heard and valued will appreciate it, and this will contribute to their retention.

 Sources: Les Echos and Ifop